alexqinone/FileStorage/README.md

-Storage place for public 3d model files
+Storage place for public 3d model files and app files